 - Set by example – take a positive approach to health and safety and build a relationship with employees that demonstrate that you are a caring and conscientious employer.

-If you are an employer and would like to discuss the obligations and considerations for your employees regarding health and safety in the workplace, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Emma Bartlett and Associate Naomi Latham, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss the obligations and considerations for your employees regarding health and safety in the workplace, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Emma Bartlett, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.